cair/convolutional-tsetlin-machine-tutorial/README.md

 #### Summation and Thresholding Step
 <p>
-The above clause is highlighted in the figure below, together with the seven other conjunctive clauses of our example configuration.
-Also, each clause has been annoted with the positional information it has incorporated, using thresholds on the x and y coordinates.
+In our example architecture, there are eight conjunctive clauses:
 </p>
 <p align="center">
   <img width="65%" src="https://github.com/olegranmo/blob/blob/master/Recognition.png">
 </p>
-The above configuration consists of four positive clauses which represent XOR patterns that must be present in a positive example image (positive features) and four negative clauses which represent patterns that will not trigger a positive image classification (negative features).
+The above configuration consists of four positive clauses which represent XOR patterns that must be present in images from class y=1.
+It also consists of four negative clauses which represent patterns from clause y=0.
+Observe that each clause has been annoted with the positional information it has incorporated, using thresholds on the x and y coordinates.
+Our example clause is highlighted in the figure.
 As explained earlier, the bit patterns inside each clause are represented by the output of eight Tsetlin Automata, one for each literal in the 2x2 filter.
 As in the classic Tsetlin Machine, the output from each clause is processed further by summation and then thresholding to decide the class.

 ### Learning with the Convolutional Tsetlin Machine